charlielin99/Battleship/README.md

 # Battleship
-Battleship game board that allows human vs computer and two player interaction modes.
+Battleship game that allows for local multiplayer and human vs machine modes.
+Machine implements a rule-based enumeration algorithm to find the convex-optimal solution to the game board.